-Kevin Dresser is in his eighth season at the helm of the Virginia Tech wrestling program, a program that he has headed toward the upper echelon of the college game after leading the Hokies to back-to-back ACC titles and three straight top-11 finishes at the NCAA Championships.
+Kevin Dresser is in his ninth season at the helm of the Virginia Tech wrestling program, a program that he has placed in upper echelon of the college game after leading the Hokies to back-to-back ACC titles and three straight top-11 finishes at the NCAA Championships.

-In six of his first seven seasons, he’s had a wrestler win an ACC title and four times has had a wrestler named Most Outstanding Wrestler at the ACC Championships, inlcuding each of the past three seasons.
+In seven of his first eight seasons, he’s had a wrestler win an ACC title and five times has had a wrestler named Most Outstanding Wrestler at the ACC Championships, inlcuding each of the past three seasons.
 In 2007, it was Jon Bonilla-Bowman who won the ACC title at 157 pounds and, in 2009, Matt Epperly came out of nowhere to win the 165-pound class and advance to the NCAA Championships.
 In 2012, Pete Yates won the 165-pound title, pulling a major upset in the final to earn the honor before Jarrod Garnett earned the honor at 125 pounds after rolling through his bracket in 2013.
 In 2014, Devin Carter returned from a devasting injury midway through the season to help lead the Hokies to a title at 141 pounds and take home the hardware for Most Outstanding Wrestler.